ElyesBerriri/employee-management-app/README.md

 `spring.jpa.defer-datasource-initialization=true`
 `spring.sql.init.mode=always`
 `backend.app.jwtSecret=IUzI1NiJ9eyJJc3N1ZXIiOiJJc3N1ZXIiLCJVc2VybmFtZSI6IkphdmFJblVzZSIsImV4cCI6MTY4MDU5NDI1MiwiaWF0IjoxNjgwNTk0M`
 `backend.app.jwtExpirationMs=300000`

-Note : Don't forget to replace your database credentials instead of mine in the previous lines.
+### Note : Don't forget to replace your database credentials instead of mine in the previous lines.

 ## Running the Application

-To run the application, make sure you have Docker installed on your machine.
-Then, clone this repository to your local machine and navigate to the project directory.
-Finally, run the following command : `docker-compose up`
+To run the application, make sure you have Docker installed and is already running on your machine.
+Then navigate to the project directory and run the following command: `docker-compose up`
 This will start the application and make it available at http://localhost:4200.